Full Stack Web Development

 - Design the website.
 Or open a .psd file that you received from another designer.

 - Write HTML, CSS, and jQuery.
-Yes, you see it right, I learned jQuery before JavaScript.
+Yes, you read it right, I learned jQuery before JavaScript.

-- Use the template however you want.
-Make a theme for WordPress or OpenCart, or integrate it into a web app using a framework like CodeIgniter.
+index.htmltoindex.phpand you are on the server side already.
+Connect to database, fetch records, render it.
+Or you can make a theme for WordPress or OpenCart, or just build a web app using a framework like CodeIgniter.

-Later, I focused more on building HTTP APIs and other backend magic, and all these steps dropped out of my routine.
-Anyway, occasionally I was still building something that could be called a full stack web application, especially after I learned Laravel.
-That’s how I got into Vue.js and React.
-The difference was that I didn’t need to design anything.
-For example, I could just pick Bootstrap and move on with its elements.
+Anyway, I was still building something that could be called a full stack web application occasionally, especially after I learned Laravel framework.
+That’s how I got into more advanced client side using libraries like Vue.js and React.
+The other difference was that I didn’t need to design anything like before.
+For example, I could just pick Bootstrap, compose the layout using its elements and focus on business logic.
+Yeah, it looked deadly boring but it worked.

 Itching to build web apps again